FADL285/Cyber-Security-Circle-recruitment-task/README.md

 # Chapter Two

-> This chapter will teach you to manipulate text to find, examine, and alter software and files. <br/> In this chapter, we will use several commands and techniques for manipulating text in Linux.
+> This chapter will teach you how to manipulate text to find, examine, and alter software and files. <br/> In this chapter, we will use several commands and techniques for manipulating text in Linux.

 ## Commands